 What’s in a “garnie”?
 It’s the feminine form of the French word garni, which means “dressed” or “garnished.”
 How very proper.
 Heaven forbid you serve guests naked choucroute.

-Special Equipment: 6-quart slow cooker (optional)
+Special Equipment: 6-quart slow cooker (if following the slow cooker method)

 Choucroute Garnie Recipe